Warning: This post contains major spoilers for the Season 5 finale of Power.

 When it appeared that the case would not move forward, a frustrated Saxe decided to let Tommy in on the knowledge that Ghost had manipulated him into killing Teresi.
 Then he left Egan a copy of the tape in which Teresi implicated Ghost in Sandoval’s murder but made sure to say Tommy played no part in the crime.

 Filled with rage about Ghost’s duplicity, Tommy told Keisha, “I gotta go out.”
 Then he tracked Ghost and Angela to where they were meeting at their old high school.
 Angela point-blank asked Ghost if he’d killed Terry Silver, who’d returned to try to flip Tasha but had disappeared during the episode.
-Ghost swore he hadn’t… as the audience watched a flashback to him choking the life out of the lawyer in a parking garage after watching he and Tasha have sex.
+Ghost swore he hadn’t… as the audience watched a flashback to him choking the life out of the lawyer in a parking garage after watching him and Tasha have sex.

 As the pair kissed in a stairwell, Ghost told Angela he loved her.
 Then Angela looked up to see Tommy pointing a gun at her from above.
 She pushed Ghost out of the way, taking the full brunt of the hit and falling to the ground.
 When Ghost looked up to see the assailant, he and a satisfied-looking Tommy locked eyes, and Ghost screamed.